jollyjerr/knowledge/programming/networking/security.md

 Digital certificates: bind a public key and identity.
 A certificate authority verifies identity and signs the certificate with their private key.
 The CA's public key is trusted (pre-installed in a browser)

+## IPsec

+IPsec is a solution to eavesdropping on network traffic.
+Create an encrypted tunnel between two endpoints.
+Commonly used in VPNs.
+ISAKMP/IKE protocol is used to set the parameters and keys used.

+Check out StrongSwan

+### SA-1 Parameter Exchange: Initiator says what algorithms it supports

+(encryption,hash,dh group, auth) and responder chooses.

+Diffie Hellman - allow two parties to jointly establish shared secret key over insecure channel.

+1. Pick prime p and base g
+2. Pick secret x.
+Calculate G^x mod p. send value
+3. Other party pick secret y. calculate g^y mod p. send value
+4. Shared key is take value shared to them ^ secret they picked (mod p)

+So you cannot really calculate k without one of the secrets.

+### SA-2 Parameter Exchange

+Set up security association for traffic exchange.
+Set up traffic selectors to determine what traffic is allowed through the tunnel (protocol, src/dest, etc...)

+### Traffic Exchange

+- AH authenticating header
+- ESP encapsulating security payload
+- Transport (single endpoint)
+- Tunnel (whole site)

+## RPKI

+Resource Public Key Infrastructure

+Protect against man in the middle, fakes by identifying who owns an IP prefix.

+Regional Internet Registries (RIRs) digital cerificates contain IP prefix, AS origin, and tie that to the owner.

+Validator installs cache of verified prefixes and origins from regional internet registries onto AS.

+## TLS / HTTPs

+Attackers could get DNS to respond with wrong IP address or modify plain text TCP messages.

+Digital Certificate -> provides for asymmetrical key exchange -> provides for shared encrypted key.

+Let's Encrypt is a certificate authority but not trusted, it has you prove your domain ownership before signing a certificate.

+### TLS:

+- client hello
+- server hello
+- server sends certificate
+- server indicates done with handshake negation
+- client picks session key, encrypts with server public key, sends to server
+- they agree to encrypt traffic

+### Mutual TLS (mTLS)

+Client and server both need to validate each other.

+Servers have an explicit access control list.